TedHusted/awake/awake.md/awake.md

 Setting down the paper cups, Park whistles.
 “I thought there was a similarity, but side-by-side it’s uncanny.”

-“So, where do we go from here?” asks Tate.
+“So, where do we go from here?” asks Tate, over the link, cautiously sipping his coffee.

 “I don’t think three blurs will get much traction with Callahan.”

-Just then, the conference room phone chimed, and the intercom came on.
+Just then, the conference room phone chimes, and the intercom comes on.

 “There’s a call on line six.
 Someone is asking for the agents handling the Geller investigation.”